Housing Services at HSHM!

 “We just want to help.
 That’s our main thing, to go out amongst the world and spread the glory and gospel of Jesus Christ,” shares Ericka.
 “We are so happy to be a part of this program.
 No doubt it there’s anything we can do to help a church get involved, we’d be happy to give some advice.”

-If your group or church is interested in learning more about helping a family facing homelessness, please contact our Bridge of Hope Navigator at 309-828-7356.
+If your group or church is interested in learning more about helping a family facing homelessness, please contact our Housing Navigator at 309-828-7356.
 Thank You!

 ← Back To Outreach Services